 Ohio charges a tax on horseracing wagers.
 If the bet is under $200,000, Ohio charges a 1% tax.
 If the wager is between $200,000 and $300,000 the tax is 2%.
 Between $300,000 and $400,000, the tax is 3%.
 If the wager is above $400,000, the tax is 4%.

 If you want to avoid paying taxes on an expensive item, like a car, you may try to purchase the car in a state that does not charge sales tax.
 However, Ohio will charge a use tax at the same rate as a sales tax, once you register the car in Ohio.

-If you would like to know more about consumer taxes, there are many attorneys throughout Ohio with tax law experience who may be able to help.
+If you'd like to know more about consumer taxes, you can contact an experienced tax attorney in Ohio.
 In addition to informing you about the law, they may be able to advise you about methods to avoid paying unnecessary taxes, while still staying within the bounds of the law.
-Get started today with a free legal review of your tax questions from a local attorney.

 Contact a qualified attorney.